sumit-mundra/sumit-mundra.github.io/content/experience/freelancer.md

 date: '2024-10-15T15:00:00+05:30' # date in which the content is created - defaults to "today"
 title: 'Freelance Software Developer'
 draft: false # set to "true" if you want to hide the content
-jobTitle: "Software Development Engineer III" # job description/title.
+jobTitle: "Freelance Software Developer" # job description/title.
 Fill-in
 company: "Self Employed" # name of the company you worked for.
 Fill-in
 location: "Bhilwara, Rajasthan, India" # place/city/country for the experience.
 Fill-in.
 duration: "Jan 2023 - Current" # from-to, for example "2022-2024".
 Fill-in.